jrjohn/aimodeling/README.md

 -   **Data Layer**: Responsible for providing data to the application from various sources like network and local database.
 -   **Domain Layer**: (Implicit) Contains the business logic of the application.
 While not a separate package, the interaction between ViewModels and Repositories can be considered part of this layer.

+## Core Library
+-   Kotlin: Use version 2.2.21.
+-   Coroutines: Integrate Kotlin Coroutines for asynchronous operations.
+-   Jetpack Compose: Use for the entire UI layer.
+-   Hilt: Implement for dependency injection.
+-   Navigation Compose: Use for screen navigation.
+-   Theme: Create a complete theme with a ColorScheme and support for edge-to-edge display.
+-   Room: Use for the local database.
+-   WorkManager: Use for background data synchronization.
+-   DataStore: Use for managing sync versions.
+-   Unit Testing: Include a unit testing framework (JUnit, Mockito, Turbine).
+-   Logging: Implement a logging framework (Timber).

 ## Layers

 ### UI Layer